ronit0717/unfoldingMap/README.md

 You may use Unfolding under the terms of the MIT License.
 See http://en.wikipedia.org/wiki/MIT_License for more information.

-Copyright (C) 2016
+Copyright (C) 2016 Till Nagel and contributers
-* Author: UC San Diego Intermediate Software Development MOOC team
-* @author Ronit Chattopadhyay

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: